SummerSlam (1995): Storylines

 The most prominent feud heading into the event was between WWF Champion Diesel and King of the Ring, King Mabel (accompanied by his manager and tag team partner, Sir Mo).
-King Mabel earned his title by winning the King of the Ring tournament.
 During Diesel's Lumberjack match with Sycho Sid at In Your House 2, King Mabel (who was one of the lumberjacks) intervened, tossing Diesel into the ring steps.
 Despite Mabel's interference, Diesel kept the title, pinning Sid after a big boot.
 On the August 7 episode of Monday Night Raw, Diesel faced Sir Mo.
 Mabel appeared at ringside, distracting Diesel.
 Moments later, Shawn Michaels came ringside to support Diesel.
 After Diesel won the match, Mabel attacked him with a clothesline and a leg drop.
 Mabel then attacked Michaels.
 On the last Raw before SummerSlam, commentator Vince McMahon interviewed Diesel about his SummerSlam title defense.
 Halfway through the interview, Davey Boy Smith appeared and suggested he and Diesel team for a match against Men on a Mission (Mabel and Mo).
-During the match, Smith turned on Diesel and sided with Men on a Mission, leading to a three-on-one assault of the champion.
+During the match, Smith turned on Diesel and sided with Men on a Mission, leading to a three-on-one assault on the champion.